piotrkowalczuk/pqt/README.md

 * postgres types better support
 * support for functions
-* better control over if generated code is private or public
+* better control over if generated w is private or public